Marketing Research Methods (11180.2)

 Coakes, 2006, SPSS Without Anguish, John Wiley and Sons

-Look online for various sources about developing a marketing research report.
+Look online for various sources.

 Fatima, J. K., Mascio, R. D., & Johns, R. (2018).
 Impact of relational benefits on trust in the Asian context: Alternative model testing with satisfaction as a mediator and relationship age as a moderator.
 Psychology & Marketing, 35(6), 443-453.